syedzayyan/jraphzzz/docs/index.rst

 Welcome to Jraph's documentation!
 =================================

-Jraph (pronounced "giraffe") is a lightweight library for working with graph neural networks in jax.
+Jraphzzz (pronounced "giraffe is sleeping") is a lightweight library for working with graph neural networks in jax.
+It is a fork of the DeepMind jax library.
 It provides a data structure for graphs, a set of utilites for working with graphs, and a 'zoo' of forkable graph neural network models.

 .. toctree::
   :caption: API Documentation:
-  :maxdepth: 1
+  :maxdepth: 2

-  api
+  data
+  examples

 Overview
 --------